Checklist for Traveling with Baby

 I often get asked what to pack when traveling with a baby.
 Most of it has been trial and error; learning on the go what has been useful.
 Below you will find my specific packing tips for carry-on and checked in baggage.
 I’ve also included a printable baby packing list for you too, with space for you to add any unique items for your family.
 Do let me know if you find this packing list for traveling with a baby useful.

 - Try and pack as light as possible for your hand baggage.
 Many major airlines allow you to bring a small bag for yourself AND a nappy/diaper bag for your baby, but others do not give infants their own allowance, meaning you must have everything in one bag.
 (Read here for the most family-friendly airlines and a quick reference guide to those that do allow carry on for infants.)

-A great tip – have the essentials like a nappy, small packet of wipes etc in several individual bags such as a ziplock bag, and have in an easily accessible place.
+A great tip: Have the essentials like a nappy, small packet of wipes etc in several individual bags such as a ziplock bag, and have in an easily accessible place.
 Once you have you used them, you can replace with your next ziplock bag of supplies.
-No more rummaging around.
+No more rummaging around or everything falling out.

 - Bring food/drink and supplies for your journey and some extra for testing at airport and unforeseen delays.
 All the rest can go in your checked in baggage or be bought at your destination.
 See my post on various milk and baby food brands that can be found in different countries.
 Some large international airlines allow you to pre-order baby meals (BBML) which are usually jars of pureed food.
 Check the details on your airline’s website.
 They are either listed on the travelling with an infant section or under special meals requests – you cannot choose the actual content of the jar though.

 - Zip-lock bags to fill with ice at the airport and the plane – to keep food and milk cool.